 Get on a group chat with friends and family and try one of these ideas together, apart.

 Send everyone a copy of a printable game before the party then play together on the group video call.
-If it’s in the next few months, something like this spring bingo would work great!
+Any of these printable games would work!

 Or you could even do a scavenger hunt like this alphabet scavenger hunt where people have to run around and bring back the item and show it on screen for credit.